Ebazhanov/linkedin-skill-assessments-quizzes/xml/xml-quiz.md

 - [ ] `//car[price>=20000 and @year>2008]/model`
 - [ ] `/cars/car[price>=20000 and year>2008]/model`

 NOTE: [XPather](http://xpather.com/) shows that all answers are incorrect.
-Check the question
+Report the question.

 #### Q32.
 You are working with an XML document that uses an XML schema.
 How do you ensure that an attribute must be specified for its corresponding element?